m33ch/event-sourcing-core/README.md

 ### Contributing

 Contributions, bug reports, and pull requests are welcome!
-Please see CONTRIBUTING for details.
+Please see [CONTRIBUTING](https://github.com/m33ch/event-sourcing-core/blob/main/CONTRIBUTING.md) for details.

+### Security
+We take security seriously.
+If you discover any security vulnerabilities, please refer to our [Security Policy](https://github.com/m33ch/event-sourcing-core/blob/main/.github/SECURITY.md) for reporting guidelines.

 ### License

 This project is licensed under the MIT License.
-See LICENSE for details.
+See [LICENSE](https://github.com/m33ch/event-sourcing-core/blob/main/LICENSE.txt) for details.